wp-plugins/wp-hide-dashboard/readme.txt

 1. Download the plugin and unzip it to a folder on your computer.
 2. Upload the wp-hide-dashboard.php file to the `/wp-content/mu-plugins/` directory.
-3. The plugin will automatically run – there is no activation or configuration needed.
+3. The plugin will automatically run ï¿½ there is no activation or configuration needed.

 == Frequently Asked Questions ==